abaruchi/tabajaraWebmon/README.md

 ### Premisses
 The tabajaraWebmon project automates most part of the system.
-However, since there are some remote parts, hosted at [Aiven](https://aiven.io/), the user still has to download and configure properly the access files and
+However, since there are some remote parts, hosted at [Aiven](https://aiven.io/), the user still has to download and configure properly the access files and perform some manual steps.
+Before running Webmon and Webstore, remote services and authentication data (uri, ssl file, etc) must be already available.

 * Kafka instance running with a topic named `http_monitor`;
 * PostgreSQL instance running with a database and tables in place.
 To create